aurelchivu/GymTracker/README.md

 # GymTracker
   GymTracker is build using MERN stack and is an app that tracks your progress in the gym, gives you a workout routine depending on the last sessions you had for each muscle group, and gives you a meal plan depending on the results we want to have.
-  Is synchronized with Google  Calendar, uses Spotify API to listen to music while training, uses Youtube API to search for training exercises, finds a gym near you when you are in a different place, has a built-in timer to track your training time.
+  It's synchronized with Google  Calendar, uses Spotify API to listen to music while training, uses Youtube API to search for training exercises, finds a gym near you when you are in a different place, has a built-in timer to track your training time.